 The above example shows only the components defined in the controller.
-The controller is in production and all the inputs are in order.
+The controller is in filtration.

 21.6.
 Controller display / operation

 This page shows the current information on the LCD display.
 The "terminal" mode or "configurator" mode can also be used to change the settings in the controller.